noddos/noddos/README.md

 __FirewallBlockTraffic__: Boolean that specifies whether firewall rules should block (true) certain traffic or whether it should just log (false) violations.
 As Noddos is still pre-release software, blocking traffic may impact the functioning of your devices and is thus not adviced.
 Default: false

-__PidFile__: Location for pidfile of nodlisten daemon.
+__PidFile__: Location for file with the pid of the noddos client.
 Default: /var/lib/noddos/noddos.pid

 __UploadMode__: If and how Noddos show upload data: Possible values: None or Anonymous.